 3. So then, she will be called an adulteress if while her husband is alive, she becomes another man’s wife, but if her husband dies, she is free from the law so that she is not an adulteress, though she become another man’s wife.

-5. For when we were in the flesh, the passions of the sins which were working through the law in our members bore fruit leading to death.
+5. For when we were in the flesh, the sinful affections in our members, working through the law, bore fruit leading to death.

 6. But having died to that by which we were bound, we are released from the law so that we now serve God in the newness of the Spirit, and not in the oldness of the letter.